-You are responsible for having your claim served by a disinterested party who is at least 18 years of age, a legal process server, or the sheriff.
+You are responsible for having your claim served.
+A disinterested party who is at least 18 years of age, a legal process server, or the sheriff may serve your claim.
 He or she must complete a proof of service form and return it to the court at least five (5) days prior to the trial.
 For more information, please read What is "Proof of Service"?
-(JC Form #SC-104B) included in this packet.
+(SC-104B) included in this packet)

-- ▶ Pursuant to SDSC Local Rule 2.4.4: - A. Failure to appear at the scheduled hearing may result in the case being dismissed. - If the court dismisses the case without prejudice on the trial date and you want to proceed with your case, you must file a new case and pay new filing fees. - B. If the defendant is not served, the clerk's office will reset the claim one time only.
+- ▶ Pursuant to Local Rule 2.35 of the Superior Court of California, County of San Diego: - A. Failure to appear at the scheduled hearing may result in the case being dismissed. - If the Court dismisses the case without prejudice on the trial date and you want to proceed with your case, you must file a new case and pay new filing fees. - B. If the defendant is not served, the clerk's office will reset the claim one time only.
 Any request for resetting must be filed at least two (2) court days prior to the original hearing date.
 No fee is required. - If initial service was by certified mail, the business office can only do a reset if the certified mail was returned unclaimed/undeliverable.
-If the certified mail has not been returned, the request for reset must be made in court on the trial date. - ▶ Pursuant to Code Civ.
-Pro. §116.570: - After the defendant has been served, any request for postponement must be filed at least ten (10) calendar days before the hearing and the appropriate fee must be paid.
+If the certified mail has not been returned, the request for reset must be made in court on the trial date. - Pursuant to Section 116.570 of the Code of Civil Procedure: After the defendant has been served, any request for postponement must be filed at least ten (10) calendar days before the hearing and the appropriate fee must be paid.
 The party requesting the postponement shall mail or personally deliver a copy of the request to each of the other parties.
-Requests received less than ten days before the hearing will be considered by the judicial officer on the trial date. - The business office can only process a continuance on cases where service was by certified mail if the green certified mail card was returned signed by the named defendant(s).
+Requests received less than ten days before the hearing will be considered by the judicial officer on the trial date. - The business office can only process a continuance on cases where service was by certified mail if the green certified mail card was returned signed.
 If the green certified mail card has not been returned signed, the parties are to appear in court on the hearing date and request a continuance at that time.